Co-op Brands

 Can this product be sourced reliably?

-Does this packaging hold under transport?
+Does this packaging survive transport?

 Can fulfillment remain accountable at small scale?

-Does identity clarify or confuse the buyer?
+Does the identity clarify or confuse the buyer?

 If a brand fails these tests, it does not advance.